Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 • Pardot, Marketo, Mailchimp, Outreach and Intercom migrations run against fixed scopes

-• Local adoption weeks at each company, with retirement of the old stack on a fixed Friday
+• Local adoption week at each company, old stack retired on a fixed Friday

 MONTHS 12 TO 24 Group governance & exit readiness